Lloyds Banking Group plc – Annual report – 31 December 2018

 Payment protection insurance (excluding MBNA)

-At 31 December 2017, a provision of £2,438 million remained unutilised relating to complaints and associated administration costs.
-Total cash payments were £1,470 million during the year to 31 December 2017.
+At 31 December 2018, a provision of £1,329 million remained unutilised relating to complaints and associated administration costs.
+Total cash payments were £1,859 million during the year ended 31 December 2018.

 The Group estimates that it has sold approximately 16 million PPI policies since 2000.
 These include policies that were not mis-sold and those that have been successfully claimed upon.
 Since the commencement of the PPI redress programme in 2011 the Group estimates that it has contacted, settled or provided for approximately 53 per cent of the policies sold since 2000.

 The total amount provided for PPI represents the Group’s best estimate of the likely future cost.
-However a number of risks and uncertainties remain in particular with respect to future volumes.
+However a number of risks and uncertainties remain including with respect to future complaint volumes.
 The cost could differ from the Group’s estimates and the assumptions underpinning them, and could result in a further provision being required.
-There is significant uncertainty around the impact of the regulatory changes, FCA media campaign and Claims Management Company and customer activity.
+There is also uncertainty around the impact of the regulatory changes, Financial Conduct Authority media campaign and Claims Management Company and customer activity, and potential additional remediation arising from the continuous improvement of the Group’s operational practices.

-For every additional 1,000 reactive complaints per week above 11,000 on average through to the industry deadline of August 2019, the Group would expect an additional charge of £200 million.
+For every additional 1,000 reactive complaints per week above 13,000 on average from January 2019 through to the industry deadline of the end of August 2019, the Group would expect an additional charge of approximately £85 million.

 Payment protection insurance (MBNA)